 - Respirometers, 4 per group (Prepare ahead of time following instructions in Teacher Key)

-adenosine triphosphate (ATP): compound used by cells to store and release energy
+adenosine triphosphate (ATP): a compound that has three phosphate groups and is used by cells to store energy

 carbohydrate: an organic compound that is the main source of energy for the body; composed of carbon, oxygen, and hydrogen atoms